Liu Kun (Jin dynasty): Accusation of betrayal and death

 Despite his newfound ally and base, Liu Kun would soon meet his end at the hands of Duan Pidi.
-Duan Pidi's brother and chieftain of the Duan, Duan Jilujuan passed away.
+Duan Pidi's brother and chieftain of the Duan, Duan Jilujuan died.
 His cousin Duan Mopei took advantage of his death to usurp the tribe's power.
 After killing his uncle and cousin's successor, Duan Shefuchen, Duan Mopei attacked Duan Pidi who was travelling to attend the funeral, causing him to retreat.
 In the assault, Liu Kun's eldest son, Liu Qun (劉群) was captured by Duan Mopei.
 Duan Mopei treated him with respect and even convinced him to write a letter to his father inviting him over to his side.
 The letter, however, was intercepted by Duan Pidi's scouts.

 Duan Pidi showed the letter to Liu Kun, who at the time had not known of the events that happened.
 Liu Kun assured Pidi that he would not betray him, even if the letter was indeed from his son.
 Duan Pidi initially let him off but his younger brother, Duan Shujun (段叔軍), told him: "We are tribesmen, after all, and anyone who can retain the loyalty of the Jin people will fear our own forces.
 Now there is this strife within our family, splitting apart the flesh and the bones, and Liu Kun must have planned for this day all along.
 If you allow Liu Kun to rise, it will mean the end of all our clan."
 Duan Pidi heeded his advice and arrested Liu Kun.

 When news of Liu Kun's arrest came out, Kun's son, Liu Zun mounted a defence in his camp but was quickly defeated by Duan Pidi.
 Two of Liu Kun's generals Pilü Song (辟閭嵩) and Han Ju, also planned to do the same, but their plot was leaked, so Pidi captured and executed them along with their other collaborators.
 Sima Rui's powerful general in the south, Wang Dun, had always despised Liu Kun.
 Upon hearing his arrest, Wang secretly sent a messenger to Duan Pidi asking him to kill Liu Kun.
 On the 22nd of June, while claiming that he had received an imperial edict, Duan Pidi had Liu Kun strangled along with four of his sons and nephews.